snake-biscuits/bsp_tool/README.md

 `vindictus.py` extends `orange_box.py`

 At present, not every lump's exact format is understood
-When a lump of unknown format is loaded, it becomes `RAW_LUMPNAME` and the raw data is preserved
+When a lump of unknown format is loaded, the raw byte data is stored in `RAW_LUMPNAME`

 The user can specify what game bsp_tool is to expect
 If no game is specified, bsp_tool will guess based on the bsp version